drewjparker91/Friday_Project_1/README.md

 ## Setup/Installation Requirements

-* Clone repository from github
+* Clone this repository from github.
-* open application in web browser
+* Navigate to the root directory of the project in the terminal.
+* Type 'open index.html to view project in browser.
+* Open the project in your text editor to view code.

 ## Known Bugs